 At the hotel

-Garden, free WiFi.
+Garden, free WiFi, free use of the hotel's bikes.
 In rooms: TV, tea and coffee, Elemis bath products.

 Our favourite rooms